About the Mary River Catchment

 • Community Waterwatch Program in partnership with 110 volunteers monitoring 105 sites across the catchment, supported by the Gympie, Noosa and Sunshine Coast Councils and HQPlantations.

-• Educational activities including publishing the Codline newsletter, Mary River Month, organising the Noosa Festival of Water at Lake Macdonald, educational programs with school students, plus workshops, field days and other festivals and shows.
+• Educational activities including publishing the Codline newsletter, Mary River Month, educational programs with school students, plus workshops, field days and other festivals and

 The MRCCC also auspices Valley Bees, Cooloola Nature, the Gerry Cook Fish Hatchery and the Gympie Region STEM hub.